MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/create-hub-project-sdk.md

 You can also create a hub using existing resources such as Azure Storage and Azure Key Vault.
 In the following examples, replace the example string values with your own values:

 > [!TIP]
 > You can retrieve the resource ID of the storage account and key vault from the Azure Portal by going to the resource's overview and selecting __JSON view__.
 The resource ID is located in the __id__ field.
-You canm also use the Azure CLI to retrieve the resource ID.
+You can also use the Azure CLI to retrieve the resource ID.
 For example, `az storage account show --name {my_storage_account_name} --query "id"`.

 # [Python SDK](#tab/python)